 How do I get this insurance cover?

 Coverage is provided automatically as part of your Softball Australia membership.
-For membership enquires please contact your State office, association or club.What Is Public Liability Insurance?
+For membership enquires please contact your State office, Association or Club.

 Public Liability insurance is designed to protect you in the event that you are sued by a third party for injuries caused to them or any damage caused to their property.
 Public Liability insurance will cover the cost of compensation to the third party, should you be found negligent - including any associated legal costs.